-- If a task takes a long to complete, you have to wait for it to complete or open another terminal.
+- If a task takes a long time, you must wait for it to finish or open another terminal.

 - Since you don't have a GUI, navigating a folder is hard since even when you know you will be a comeback in a folder because you need to perform some task in another folder, you will retype the command later

 - You don't have an autosuggestion that can improve your speed.

 - Because of the terminal UI, sometimes, I don't even remember in which folder I'm inside, and I have to type

 - Do you type slowly?
 Yes, like me, I wish I could type fast like guys in hacker movies.

 In this post, We will see how to improve the user experience when working in the terminal.